zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 > time constraints.
 The software used is freely available and makes
 > no special demands on the operating system.</p>

-# TL;DR: Use the Table of Contents for Content of Interest
+# TL;DR: Use the Table of Contents for Topics of Interest

 ## Preface